Cybersecurity Management Expectations Clarified By FDA

 Standardized Vulnerability Scores

 The CVSS provides a way to capture the principal characteristics of a vulnerability, and produce a numerical score reflecting its severity.
-CVSS delivers standardized vulnerability scores.
-That score can in turn be translated into a low, medium, high schematic.
+CVSS delivers standardized vulnerability scores pertaining to cybersecurity management.
+That score can, in turn, be translated into a low, medium, high schematic.
 Even more helpful, CVSS provides an open framework.
 Instead of relying on arbitrary scoring by a third party, CVSS offers transparent scores.

 Easier To Prioritize Risk